linuxaustralia/constitution_and_policies/privacy_policy.md

 ## Mailing lists

-Linux Australia run a number of opt-in mailing lists for the benefit of members and the community.
+Linux Australia runs a number of opt-in mailing lists for the benefit of members and the community.
 These mailing lists are publicly accessible and are archived for future reference.
 Subscribers to these mailing lists are responsible for all material they choose to post.